How Does ABA Therapy Fit into Autism Therapies?

 Design and Implementation

 Once the needs have been assessed, the BCBA collaborates with the child and their care team to break down goals into manageable steps.
-Each component of the program is designed to encourage learning through positive reinforcement, which is an essential aspect of ABA therapy and positive reinforcement.

 Implementation can occur at various settings, including home, school, and community environments.
 This versatility helps children generalize their skills across different contexts, ensuring they can apply what they have learned in real-world situations.